 By Carolyn Y. Johnson, World Staff

-Fundamentally, she discovered and married Jeff Dales, a "recovering attorney" from Nottingham, N.H., who had been geek sufficient to sprinkle Star Wars recommendations into their very very very first e-mails that are flirtatious.
+Sooner or later, she discovered and married Jeff Dales, a "recovering attorney" from Nottingham, N.H., who had been geek sufficient to sprinkle Star Wars recommendations into their very very very first e-mails that are flirtatious.

-Which is one thing the users appear to appreciate.
+That is one thing the users appear to appreciate.
 Alex Riviere, a theater that is 21-year-old from Atlanta, joined up with the website this past year and posted a photo of himself with a solved Rubik's cube.
-He took the display screen title Fimion -- that is elvish for slim guy.
+He took the display title Fimion -- that is elvish for slim guy.

 Riviere, whom dresses as a pirate "as frequently he found browsing more conventional dating sites as I possibly can," said the website offers something a bit more genuine than what.